MathiasBohn/philter-mvp/docs/guides/broker-guide-phase-2.md

 **Challenge:** Applicant needs approval in < 2 weeks

 **Your approach:**
-1. **Recommend expedited review:**
+1. **Set realistic expectations:**
-   - Explain $500 fee
+   - Explain typical review timelines
-   - Set realistic expectations (management 1-2 days, board still variable)
    - Stress importance of complete application
+   - Board review timelines vary

 2. **Intensive QA:**
    - Work with applicant daily to complete sections
    - Review in real-time as they fill out
    - Submit as soon as complete (don't wait)

-3. **Communicate with admin:**
+3. **Communicate with management:**
    - After submission, send note: "This applicant has tight timeline due to [reason].
-Expedited review selected.
 Please let me know if any issues immediately."
    - Monitor daily
    - Respond to RFIs within hours